olegatro/Coffee_Machine__Kotlin/README.md

-This is the *Indigo Card Game* project I made myself
+This is the *Coffee Machine (Kotlin)* project I made myself

-Here's the link to the project: https://hyperskill.org/projects/214
+Here's the link to the project: https://hyperskill.org/projects/67

 Check out my profile: https://hyperskill.org/profile/1255237